 The medical flight crew consists of two flight nurses or a flight nurse and flight paramedic.
 The crew trains in aeromedical patient transport with specialized skills in intubation, surgical airway, needle thoracentesis, pericardiocentesis, transtracheal jet ventilation for critical patients care.
-All flight nurses and paramedics have a minimum of three years of critical care experience with currency in the following certifications:
+All flight nurses and paramedics have a minimum of five years of critical care experience with currency in the following certifications:

 - Trauma Nurse Specialist or Trauma Nurse Core Curriculum

 - Basic Trauma Life Support or Pre-hospital Trauma Life Support

 - Pediatric Advanced Life Support or Emergency Nurse Pediatric Course

 Many maintain national certifications such as Certified Emergency Nurse (CEN), Certified Flight Registered Nurse (CFRN), or Critical Care Registered Nurse (CCRN) or Nationally Certified Flight Paramedic (FP-C) in addition to the required certifications.
 Specialty teams are utilized for maternal (high-risk obstetrics) and neonatal (high-risk premature infant) services.
 All members are involved in pre-hospital, hospital and regional staff education.